 - Technological skills.

-Despite being the smallest category today, technological skills are expected to grow by 55% by 2030 and makeup 17% of the working hours.
-Moreover, demand for social and emotional skills such as managing people and leadership will rise by 24% and makeup 22% of working hours.
-Finally, the demand for higher cognitive skills will grow moderately at 8% over the next 10 years.
+Despite being the smallest category today, technological skills are expected to grow by 55% by 2030 and make up 17% of the working hours.
+Moreover, demand for social and emotional skills such as managing people and leadership will rise by 24% and make up 22% of working hours.
+Finally, the need for higher cognitive skills will grow moderately at 8% over the next ten years.

 On the contrary, we will observe a decline in basic cognitive, physical and manual skills.
 As repetitive tasks, they can be easily automated and thus, considered as lower-value tasks.
 Even so, they will remain the largest category of workforce skills as the rate of adoption varies between countries and sectors.